 Furthermore, implementing his mechanical and theoretical knowledge in observation of nature, he came up with the rules of linear perspective all by himself.
 Before coming up with this idea for Florence Duomo, he spent years observing, measuring, sketching and deciphering secrets of the ancient monuments in Rome.
 In fact, Brunelleschi’s whole life seems like a long and challenging apprenticeship for building the most imposing dome in Italy.
 The kind of unmatched construction, beauty, and power Florence so dearly longed for.

-Well, the real story was a bit more complicated.
+Well, the real story was a bit more complex.
 A year after the first meeting, the committee met with Brunelleschi several times, each time finding out a bit more about his plans.
 Little by little, they started to realize the brilliance and risk of this proposal.

-His dome was to comprise of two concentric shells; the one on the inside visible from within the cathedral and the taller one forming the external dome.
+His dome was to comprise two concentric shells; the one on the inside visible from within the cathedral and the taller one forming the external dome.
 For instance, to counteract the cylindrical stress that could cause the cupola to crack or collapse, Brunelleschi proposed to bind the walls with tension rings or iron, stone, and wood, similar to the hoops on a barrel.
 He intended to build 46 feet of stone and then continue with significantly lighter materials such as brick or spugna - all that without scaffolding.
 The committee was happy to welcome such enormous savings in labor as well as lumber.

 At last, two years after the announcement of the public competition, in 1420, the committee agreed to make Filippo Brunelleschi the leader and supervisor of the project.
 However, being bankers and merchants who believed in competition as the best way to ensure quality control, they threw a challenging stipulation into the mix.
 The committee appointed Lorenzo Ghiberti, a fellow Florentine goldsmith and Brunelleschi’s “nemesis,” as project co-supervisor.